terryaney/KatApp.Provider/katapp documentation.md

 -->
 <span rbl-ce="Shared" rbl-tab="RBLRetire" rbl-value="ret-age"></span>
 ```

+See [View and Template Expressions](#View-and-Template-Expressions) for information on how to use simple and complex expressions when selecting and processing `rbl-value` attributes.

 ## rbl-attr Attribute Details
 Similar to `rbl-value`, attributes can be assigned using selector paths.
 However, since only *one* `rbl-attr` attribute is ever present on any HTML DOM element, the syntax is slightly different.
 Multiple attributes can be set via a `SPACE` delimitted list.
 Optionally, the CalcEngine and TabDef names can be provided if needed.